chebizarro/tegola-playground/README.md

 # Tegola Playground

-This repo contains a simple Docker Composer configuration for orchestrating a basic installation of [Tegola](https://github.com/go-spatial/tegola) with PostGIS loaded with the Bonn sample dataset.
+This repo contains a simple Docker Compose configuration for orchestrating a basic installation of [Tegola](https://github.com/go-spatial/tegola) with PostGIS loaded with the Bonn sample dataset.

 ## Usage